raphaelbarbosaqwerty/floating_pdf_viewer/README.md

 A Flutter package that provides a draggable, resizable floating PDF viewer widget with zoom controls and overlay support.

+> **🆕 Version 0.1.0**: Now with a cleaner API using `FloatingPdfViewerOptions` for better maintainability and type safety!

 ## 📱 Preview

 <p align="center">